brigaldies/GettingAndCleaningData/codebook.md

 The analysis groups the mean and standard deviation measurements by activity type (walking, sitting, etc.) and subject, and calculate the measurement average for each group.

+Because the analysis focuses on the means and standard deviations of the raw signals, the data in the "Inertial Signals" are ignored.

 The next section provides a complete list of the resulting variables.

 ### This Analysis Code Book